Jlopezmolina/n8nWazuhAPI/README.md

 1. Wazuh 4.13 Docker single-node deploy: [documentation](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html).
 You will have to modify it to connect the containers to the **n8n_network** internal network.

 2. A n8n container created with this [docker-compose.yml](./docker-compose.yml).
-It was created based in the [official n8n documentation](https://docs.n8n.io/hosting/installation/docker/#starting-n8n)
+It was created based on the [official n8n documentation](https://docs.n8n.io/hosting/installation/docker/#starting-n8n)

 Once the containers have been created and have connectivity between them, we can proceed with the basic implementation.